CBorowski-dev/docs-operaton-org/content/update/minor/712-to-713/_index.md

 # New Version of Templating Engines (Freemarker, Velocity)

-Camunda 7.13 includes version 2.0.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity` and `camunda-template-engines-xquery-saxon`.
+Operaton includes version 2.0.0 of the `org.camunda.template-engines` artifacts, in particular `camunda-template-engines-freemarker`, `camunda-template-engines-velocity` and `camunda-template-engines-xquery-saxon`.

 This updates the following template engine versions: